 Cytoglobin, found in almost all tissues, this protein may protect some cancer cells against chemotherapy and radiotherapy.

 Androglobin, a unique new hemoglobin found in lungs and testes and may have links to spermatogenesis.
 Our lab is investigating the structure and function of this novel protein.

 Preventing Acute Kidney Dysfunction related to Rhabdomyolysis

 Damage to muscle (rhabdomyolysis) e.g. from trauma injuries can lead to kidney failure.
-Following research into the mechanisms of this damage we are developing compounds known as Polyphenol Dendrimer Conjugate Nanoparticals to target and prevent damage to the kidneys.
+Following research into the mechanisms of this damage, we are developing compounds known as Polyphenol Dendrimer Conjugate Nanoparticles to target and prevent damage to the kidneys.

 Bacterial and Non-symbiotic Plant Hemoglobins

 The hemoglobin superfamily is extended to bacteria and plants.
 Bacterial hemoglobins are generally smaller, truncated globins.
-However, some are much more like their human counterparts, such as Hell's Gate globin-I from Methylacidiphilum Infernorum.
-An extrempohile from Hell's Gate hot springs, New Zealand, the hemoglobin from this bacteria is remarkably stable and has simularities to both human Neuroglobin and Cytoglobin.
+However, some are much more like their human counterparts, such as Hell's Gate globin-I from Methylacidiphilum infernorum.
+An extremophile from Hell's Gate hot springs, New Zealand, the hemoglobin from this bacteria is remarkably stable and has similarities to both human Neuroglobin and Cytoglobin.

-Plants have two types of hemoglobins; symbiotic and non-symboitic.
-The latter are sub-divided into 3 classes.
-At Essex we were the first to discover the structure of the class 3 truncated forms of the protein (from Arabidopsis Thaliana.
-We are interested in how these proteins are linked to stress signalling.
+Plants have two types of hemoglobins; symbiotic and non-symbiotic.
+The latter is subdivided into 3 classes.
+At Essex, we were the first to discover the structure of class 3 truncated forms of the protein (from Arabidopsis Thaliana.
+We are interested in how these proteins are linked to stress signaling.